dennismoha/docker-mysql-guide-and-notes/DOCKERIZE-MYSQL.md

 # When prompted, enter the password (db_password)
 ```

+or  alternatively connect using `mysql workbench` or `php my admin` or `docker exec -it containername bash`

 ### Summary

 By following these steps, you have containerized a MySQL database with a specific database schema and initial data.
 This approach allows you to deploy and manage your MySQL instance as a Docker container, ensuring consistency and portability across different environments.
 Adjust the Dockerfile, initialization SQL script, and Docker run command as necessary based on your specific database requirements and deployment environment.